-While many of us have fond memories of seeing circus elephants perform, what we often don’t like to think about is the treatment elephants receive when they are not in front of the crowds.
-In captivity, elephants are often subject to abusive treatment such as being chained by their feet and kept in small pens year round while traveling from show to show.
-This results in these intelligent, sentient, and majestic creatures standing in their own excrement for prolonged periods of time, causing degenerative joint disease and foot disorders which are a leading cause of euthanasia in captive elephants.
-It is standard practice among elephant trainers to use a “bullhook” to beat and stab elephants into doing tricks their bodies were never meant to handle.
+While many of us have fond memories of seeing circus animals perform, what we often don’t like to think about is the treatment animals receive when they are not in front of the crowds.
+In captivity, large, wild animals are often subject to abusive treatment such as being chained by their feet and kept in small pens year round while traveling from show to show.
+Elephants, for example, often have to stand in their own excrement for prolonged periods of time, causing degenerative joint disease and foot disorders, which are a leading cause of euthanasia in captive elephants.
+It is standard practice among elephant trainers to use a “bullhook” to beat and stab them into doing tricks their bodies were never meant to handle.
 We should not teach our children that it is acceptable to profit off of the exploitation of animals, nor turn a blind eye to cruelty just because they don’t personally see it.

 Now law: too hot for spot